kvarak/dnd/docs/_Classes/sorcerer.md

 </div>
 </div>
 </div>
 </div>

 Your innate magic comes from the wild forces of chaos that underlie the order of creation.
 You might have endured exposure to some form of raw magic, perhaps through a planar portal leading to Limbo, the Elemental Planes, or the mysterious Far Realm.
 Perhaps you were blessed by a powerful fey creature or marked by a demon.
 Or your magic could be a fluke of your birth, with no apparent cause or reason.
 However it came to be, this chaotic magic churns within you, waiting for any outlet.

 ### Wild Magic Surge
-Starting when you choose this origin at 1st level, your spellcasting can unleash surges of untamed magic.
+Starting when you choose this origin, your spellcasting can unleash surges of untamed magic.
 Immediately after you cast a sorcerer spell of 1st level or higher, roll a d20.
 If you roll a 1, roll on the Wild Magic Surge table to create a random magical effect.

 ### Tides of Chaos
-Starting at 1st level, you can manipulate the forces of chance and chaos to reroll a dice roll.

-Any time you roll a Wild Magic Surge, you regain the use of this feature.
+You can manipulate the forces of chance and chaos to reroll any dice roll.
+You can only do this once, but whenever you roll a Wild Magic Surge, you regain the use of this feature.

 ### Bend Luck
-Starting at 6th level, you have the ability to twist fate using your wild magic.
+You have the ability to twist fate using your wild magic.
 When another creature you can see makes an attack roll, an ability check, or a saving throw, you can use your ***reaction*** and spend 2 sorcery points to roll 1d10 and apply the number rolled as a bonus or penalty (your choice) to the creature's roll.
 You can do so after the creature rolls but before any effects of the roll occur.

 ### Controlled Chaos
-At 14th level, you gain a modicum of control over the surges of your wild magic.
+You gain a modicum of control over the surges of your wild magic.
 Whenever you roll on the Wild Magic Surge table, you can roll twice and use either number.

 ### Spell Bombardment
-Beginning at 18th level, the harmful energy of your spells intensifies.
+The harmful energy of your spells intensifies.
 When you roll damage for a spell and roll the highest number possible on any of the dice, choose one of those dice, roll it again and add that roll to the damage.
 You can use the feature only once per turn.